 Make homemade soups the easy way in your canner.
 If you wish to prepare your family's favorite soup, use the following recipes as guides.
 Soup recipes are cooked at 15 pounds pressure.

-If adding dry beans and peas, they must first be soaked according to the directions on page 28.
+If adding dry beans and peas, they must first be soaked according to the directions on page 30.
+Do not pressure cook soups containing barley, rice, pasta, split peas, grains, dry beans and peas which are not listed in the chart on page 30, and dried soup mixes because they have a tendency to foam, froth, and sputter and could block the vent pipe.

-Do not pressure cook soups containing barley, rice, pasta, split peas, grains, dry beans and peas which are not listed in the timetable on above, and dried soup mixes because they have a tendency to foam, froth, and sputter and could clog the vent pipe.
-Cooked barley, rice, grains, pasta, dry beans and peas which are not listed in the timetable on above, and dried soup mixes should be added to the soup after pressure cooking.
+Cooked barley, rice, grains, pasta, dry beans and peas which are not listed in the chart on page 30, and dried soup mixes should be added to the soup after pressure cooking.

 The canner quickly transfers natural flavor and nutrients from the meat into the broth.
 Prepare either the Brown Beef Stock or the Chicken Stock according to the recipe.
 Remove the pieces of meat.
 If desired, cut into small pieces and use in soup recipes.
 Strain through several layers of cheesecloth.
 Once the stock is prepared, serve it as a consommé or use it to prepare delicious soups.